docker exec -it hamonitor bash

 (TLS version 1.3).
 A self signed certificate is shipped in the docker

-image as /root/cert.pem
+image as /root/cert.pem.

 A site specific certificate can be used instead by installing it in

-.
+the shared host directory as cert.pem.
 It is necessary to restart the

 docker container for it to pick up the new certificate; to restart the